kelvinxzf/friendly-cron-setter/README.md

 * jQury based quartz cron generator (by [jquery-cron](https://github.com/felixruponen/jquery-cron))
 * Resource based access that can be permissioned for certain users
-* Auto detecting or pulling existing schedulers within current or specified bundle(s)
+* Auto detecting and pulling existing schedulers within current or specified bundle(s)

 ## Dependencies